-11.5 Infants
+10.5 Infants

-Parents must provide diapers and wipes for students.
-They may bring a large bag labeled with the child's name and the EC faculty will notify parents when supply is low.
+Parents must provide individually labeled diapers, wipes and creams/ointments for students.
+They may bring a bag labeled with the child's name and the EC faculty will notify parents when supply is low.
 Baby food and bottles should be provided daily.
-All bottles are heated in a warmer, not a microwave.
+All bottles are heated in a water warmer, not a microwave.
 All bottles must have lids.
 Bottles, lids, and food must be labeled with the child's name.